The Shiba Widgets plugin allows you to assign different widgets to different posts, pages, categories, or tags.

 The plugin can also change themes on a page by page basis in your WordPress blog based on its assigned widget set.
 You can turn on this functionality by going into Widget Set >> Options and checking the Switch Theme Based on Widget Set option.

 The Shiba Widgets plugin allows you to assign different widgets to different posts, pages, categories, or tags.
 New features for Shiba Custom Widgets 1.1 - Updated for WordPress 3.0.
 Plugin will now work on 2.9 and 3.0.
 Copy widget sets.
-Assign widget sets for front-page, search, file [...]
+Assign widget sets for front-page, search, file not found (404), [...]